 2011: Justice Ministry officials came out today in defense of Deputy State Prosecutor Shai Nitzan, who been under public attack in the wake of Rabbi Dov Lior's arrest a day earlier for allegedly encouraging incitement.

 2011: The lower house of the Dutch parliament voted to ban the ritual slaughter of animals, Reuters reported.
 Under the bill passed today, animals are required to be stunned before slaughter.
-Both Jewish and Muslim ritual slaughter must be performed while the animal is fully conscious.

 2011: Dr. Oliver Wolf Sacks discussed his work and his personal health issues during the BBC documentary “Imagine.”